Heba-Atef99/Full_Adder_Circuit/README.md

 # Full_Adder_Circuit
-A design of a full adder circuit.
+A design of a full adder circuit which includes decoders and logic gates using Proteus simulator.